Skip to main content

 You should also present your work at branch meetings, scientific meetings, and conferences such as

-The NIH Fellows Editorial Board offers a free, confidential scientific document-editing service for any current NIH or FDA fellow.
+NIH Fellows Editorial Board Submissions offers a free, confidential scientific document-editing service for any current NIH or FDA fellow.
 The all-volunteer Editorial Board of fellows and other professionals edit fellows’ scientific documents—typically manuscripts and grant applications—for grammar, form, and clarity.

-This four-week, writing-intensive workshop is designed for NIH trainees and biomedical scientists at all levels.
+Writing and Publishing a Scientific Paper Workshop is a four-week, writing-intensive workshop is designed for NIH trainees and biomedical scientists at all levels.
 Participants will write a draft of a research paper based on data generated from their current or previous study for publication in a peer-reviewed science journal.

 Leadership and Management

-The OITE has developed a set of workshops and resources to help you be a better leader and manager, deal with conflicts, and thrive in a team environment.
+OITE Leadership and Management Training developed a set of workshops and resources to help scientists become better leaders and managers, deal with conflicts, and thrive in a team environment.
 The topics have all been developed with a focus on science, using examples taken straight from research groups.
-Trainees who complete all sessions are eligible for a certificate of completion.
+Fellows who complete all sessions are eligible for a certificate of completion.

 Careers in Industry or Government